Crease (band): Interference (1995)

 One year after forming, the band secured a record deal with indie label DM Records in 1995.
 Crease entered the studio to record their first full-length studio album, Interference.
 Trouble began almost immediately as the band was extremely unhappy with the records final mix.
 Lack of promotion and distribution led to poor sales.
 However, the album did garner the band a Jammy Award nomination from JAM magazine for “Best Independent Release of the Year for the State for Florida”.
 A year later, the contract between Crease and DM Records was over and the band was back to square one.

-(1996–1998)
+1996–1998

-During the next three years the group would write over 60 songs and wound up recording three albums worth of material.
+During the next three years, the group would write over 60 songs and wound up recording three albums worth of material.
 These albums (Stuck Like Chuck, Tastes Like A Penny & Lost In The Process) were never released to the public, but did contain some of the material that would later be included on ...Six Pack Shy Of Pretty & Vindication.
 The group became a fixture on the South Florida scene and would open for such heavyweights as Quiet Riot & Vince Neil.
-It was during this time that the group, through a mutual friend, met legendary band manager Bill Aucoin of Kiss & Billy Idol fame.
+It was during this time that the group, through a mutual friend, met legendary band manager Bill Aucoin of Kiss and Billy Idol fame.
 Aucoin liked the band enough to help set up a label showcase.
 The labels would all pass, but Crease was introduced to music producer Paul Trust that evening.
 Trust was taken with the band and expressed interest in working with them.